Nancy Crow quilt art classes

 DESCRIPTION

 Strip-piecing is defined as a way of creating a “fabric vocabulary” out of existing fabrics that have been cut selvage to selvage.
-It is an invaluable way to learn more about color, value usage, proportions, line and shape in a very fluid manner.
+It is an invaluable way to learn more about color, value usage, proportions, line, shape and scale in a very fluid manner.

-• STRIP-PIECING: To start out, students will be given design exercises that outline how to create specific vocabularies known as strip-pieced fabrics.
-In creating these brand new fabrics (vocabulary), students will develop the muscle memory needed to cut free-hand a large variety of widths of colors quickly and fluidly.
+In Part I, students will be given design exercises that outline how to create specific fabric vocabularies known as strip-pieced fabrics.
+In creating these brand new specific fabric vocabularies, students will develop the muscle memory needed to cut free-hand a large variety of widths of colors quickly and fluidly.
 In addition, they will also become more efficient machine-piecers.
 The resulting strip-pieced fabrics will be used in exploring rudimentary figure/ground composition as outlined next.

-• RESTRUCTURING: Next new design exercises will push students to cut improvisationally all sorts of SHAPES and LINES (ELEMENTS) out of their already strip-pieced fabrics.
-These elements will be used in restructuring which means combining shapes and lines into new figures or configurations.
+Next in Part I, design exercises will push students to cut improvisationally all sorts of SHAPES and LINES (ELEMENTS) out of their already strip-pieced fabrics.
+These elements will be used in RESTRUCTURING which means combining shapes and lines into new figures or configurations.
 As a result, students will become more experienced in construction and engineering techniques and more comfortable with generating ideas that promote excellent figure/ground composition.

 Note regarding the fabric lists: